wso2/docs-is/en/docs/guides/password-mgt/recaptcha-invalid-password-attempts.md

 1. Enable the **EnableMultiTenancy** context-parameter in the **accountreoceryendpoint web.xml** file.

-2. Start WSO2 Identity Server and log into the [management console](https://localhost:9443/carbon/admin/login.jsp) as a tenant admin.
+2. Start WSO2 Identity Server and log in to the [management console](https://localhost:9443/carbon/admin/login.jsp) as a tenant admin.